School anxiety – developmental readiness for school and how you can help

 Towards a New Paradigm of Education

 Many would say that, with increasing numbers of children struggling to fit in, our current education system needs a complete overhaul.
-We are still operating with a paradigm developed to meet the needs of industrialists in the nineteenth century.
-The obedience and compliance needed for working in a factory does not necessarily translate to the needs of today’s children.
+We are still operating with an approach developed to meet the needs of industrialists in the nineteenth century.
+The world that today’s children have been born into considerable different.

-We are trying to fit twenty-first century children into a nineteenth century box, and they’re struggling to get out!
-Testing and analysis is still being given priority over creativity, passion and freedom of expression.
-We prescribe mood-stabilising and attention-enhancing drugs to children, to compensate for stress, anxiety and disengagement.
+Are we are trying to fit twenty-first century children into a nineteenth century box?
+A box where testing and analysis is given priority over developmental readiness for learning.
+A box where we choose to prescribe mood-stabilising and attention-enhancing drugs to children, to compensate for stress, anxiety, disengagement and developmental immaturities.

-How do we develop a system that allows each child to follow their own pathway, but also fits them to be an effective participant in not only today’s world, but also the world of the future?
+How do we develop an approach to education that supports lifelong learning?
+An approach that supports each child’s unique pathway of growth and development, allowing them to be an effective participant in not only today’s world, but also the world of the future?

 Helping Ourselves to Help our Children

 Sometimes the best thing we can do to help our children is to work on our own emotional wellbeing.
 This was certainly true in my case.
-The more therapeutic work I did on myself, the more my children’s behaviours changed.
-The ripples spread out to those around us.
+The more I worked on my own growth and development, the more I was able to support my children’s learning and development.
+The ripples of change spread out to those around us.

-As a counsellor working with children, I also like to support their parents.
-Parenting support is also available through parenting blogs and regular emails with parenting tips (sign up through my website) and a free eBook, Tips for Raising Happy, Healthy Children.
+As a counsellor with over 20 years experience of working with children, I understand the challenges faced by today’s parents.
+Parenting support is available through parenting blogs and regular emails with parenting tips and a free eBook, Tips for Raising Happy, Healthy Children.

 I believe we need to work together as a community to help our children.
-It has been said “it takes a village to raise a child”, and we are all part of that village.
+It has been said “it takes a village to raise a child”.
+We are all part of that village.
 You’re not in this alone.

 What Next